Kokovec/SID_Player_Dan/README.md

 - **Resolution:** `240 × 320`
 - **Color depth:** `16‑bit` (R5 G6 B5)

-All files should be placed into the root directory.
+All files should be placed into the root directory. <br>
 A collection of example background images is included in this repository.

 ---